-I created this page on certain issues that I personally have gone through or have close friends that have also seen the ugly side of life.
-There has been a few factors mentioned here that has altered and scared my life.
+I created this page on certain issues that I personally have gone through in my previous relationship of 12 years.
+Jealousy and Domestic Violence was an everyday occurrence.
+I learned how to listen, react and stay safe!
+There are several factors mentioned here that has altered and scared my life forever.
 It has taken me into another world of hurt, confusion and loneliness.
 I’m one of many voices heard…

 There are many forms of abuse, jealousy, bullying and causes for suicide no one person’s experience is the same.
 If you ever find yourself in a situation where you fear for your safety, feel threatened or fear that you have nowhere to turn in life please reach out.
 Please find someone that will help.
 People are always willing to reach out and help in any way possible.

 I found out about her jealousy at a very early stage of our relationship.
 I had never encountered jealousy before in any of my previous relationships.
 I did not know how to go about letting her know I wasn’t doing anything wrong and not getting accused nor get beat up by a barbell or board.
 It took me a very long time to recognize her rage and how to counteract her actions when this occurred.
 Through the years of accusations and beatings, I learned how to pay close attention to her tone of voice and her actions and how she was going to approach me with accusations.
 It was like a pattern of violence I faced in our 12 year relationship.